 Perverse theory is caught in this struggle between a lazy id and a dynamic superego with their respective unfortunate qualities.
 They alternately possess us, with their respective attitudes of mourning and social ambition.
 They regenerate each other as negative foils, oscillating in a vicious circle from one failure to the next.

 The pervert insists on living their drive-fantasy, and in order to acheive this they are ready to artificialize their social sublimation.
 The pervert is a kind of war machine that turns against the stereotyped images of the superego.
 He refuses to rely on the superego for his social sublimation which he chooses to simulate instead.
-Rejecting any social restrictions on his forms of pleasure, he instead opts for more artificial social relations.
-Playing dead would represent a limit in perverse strategies to break with the superegoic conditioning of pleasure forms.
-The tombstone would sanctify the right to laziness.
+Rejecting restrictions on his forms of pleasure, he instead opts for more simulated social relations.
+Playing dead is an extreme perverse strategy to break with the superegoic conditioning of pleasure.
+The death certificate would be a permit for bohemianism.
 What else could be expected from the dead?